 We offer a sixty-minute visit to Rockefeller's famed carillon, in which you climb the 271 steps and attend the carillon recital played by University carillonneur Joey Brink and members of the carillon studio in their regular master classes.
 Toward the end of the recital, you are escorted to the top of the tower, to hear the bells from above.

-Tickets for carillon recitals are available half an hour before each tour, from the Chapel's front desk: Tuesday through Friday during the academic year, from 11:15 am and 4:15 pm, and Sunday during the academic year, from 11:45 am.
-After your obtain your ticket, we invite you to enjoy visiting the Chapel itself and then to be ready to ascend the tower on time at 11:45 and 4:45 on weekdays and 12:15 pm on Sundays.
+Tickets for carillon recitals are available half an hour before each tour, from the Chapel's front desk: Tuesday through Friday during the academic year, from 11:15 am and 4:15 pm.
+After your obtain your ticket, we invite you to enjoy visiting the Chapel itself and then to be ready to ascend the tower on time at 11:45 and 4:45 on weekdays.
+Sunday tours begin again on January 8 2017, at the start of the winter quarter.

 Tickets are $7 general, and free to those with University of Chicago ID and to children.
 Please note that the tour is not suitable for children under the age of 5.
 Young children and their guardians, and those who are unable to climb the 271 steps, may watch the recital free of charge in the Chapel itself: unless there is another event going on inside the Chapel, all recitals are broadcast live into the Chapel, with both audio and video feed.
 If your friends or relatives have gone up the tower without you, you can expect them back down sixty minutes after they leave.